Want to taste some Filipino desserts during your next trip to the Philippines? If you have a sweet tooth you’re going to love the Philippines.

 Puto is one of the most classic Filipino desserts.
 It’s a steamed cake made from rice flour.

-It’s enjoyed for breakfast, for dessert, or as a snack at any time of the day.
+It’s enjoyed for breakfast, for dessert, or as a snack during the day.
 For dessert its usually served with some melted butter.
 Yummy!

 It’s a bit sticky and rubbery in texture and is served with grated coconut.
 It’s common to serve puto and kutsinta together for dessert.